 Like most long-haired cats, their fur can become matted, dirty, and tangled.
 Regular grooming is necessary to keep the Black Maine Coon’s coat healthy.
 It would be best to brush your cat every day, ideally before they eat.

 Daily brushing helps keep your pet’s coat free of knots and tangles.
-Since cats groom right after eating, the best time to brush your cat is right before a meal.
-Brushing removes the excess loose hair which means they won’t swallow as much fur when grooming.
+Since cats groom right after eating, the best time to brush your cat is before a meal.
+Brushing removes the excess loose hair, so they won’t swallow as much fur when grooming.
 Grooming helps their digestive system by decreasing the number of hairballs.

-The good news is that most people get in the habit of grooming their kitten from an early age, so it becomes a routine with little effort involved as they get older!
+The good news is that most people get in the habit of grooming their kittens from an early age, so it becomes a routine with little effort involved as they get older!

 Their diet should be high in protein and low in fat.
 To ensure your cat’s food is nutritionally complete, you can buy specific canned cat food for your Maine Coon breed.
 Please give your cat access to fresh water at all times.